rrgmc/svcinit/README.md

 ## Real world example

-This example starts an HTTP and a (simulated) messaging listeners which are the core function of the service.
+This example starts an HTTP server and a (simulated) messaging listener which are the core function of the service.
 The service will have telemetry, a health HTTP server listening in a different port, and will follow the Kubernetes pattern of having startup, liveness and readiness probes with the correct states during the initialization.